 Amazing tips on faux Marble contact paper

-We learned many challenges right up front.
+We learned many challenges right upfront.
 First thing, the corners.
-Most youtube videos we saw had square edges.
+Most Youtube videos we saw had square edges.
 Much easier to cover.
-With round and large rounded edges at that, we were very hesitant on even starting this project.
+With round and large rounded edges at that, we were very hesitant about even starting this project.

 But I pressed on to Travis’ dismay!
 Ha!
 Poor dude.
-Always along for the design ride whether he wants to or not.
+Always along for the design ride despite his hesitation on the result.

 AH-mazing right??!!!
 You guys, I thought I’d died and gone to design heaven.

 *Update 5/19/20* When we updated my mom’s powder room vanity countertop, her pro heat gun was way better than the craft one we used here.
 Blowdryers do not provide enough heat.
 Here is the link.